sourcegraph/handbook/content/support/engaging-other-teams.md

 - `CVS` should be routed to the [Batch Changes team](../engineering/code-graph/batch-changes/index.md)
 - `license enforcement/management` should be routed to the [Batch Changes team](../engineering/code-graph/batch-changes/index.md) (though these should always go through the CE)

 Note that this section applies to backend connections with code hosts, such as repository cloning and syncing.
-Questions about [frontend/UI integrations with code hosts](#browser-extensions-and-code-host-native-integrations) (e.g., getting code intelligence inside of a code host) should be rounted to the [Extensibility team](../engineering/developer-insights/extensibility/index.md).
+Questions about [frontend/UI integrations with code hosts](#browser-extensions-and-code-host-native-integrations) (e.g., getting code intelligence inside of a code host) should be rounted to the [Extensibility team](../engineering/cloud/extensibility/index.md).

 ### Repository permissions

 **Keywords**: `permissions`, `ACLs`, `access`, `authorization`, `authz`

-Any questions about repository permissions should be routed to the [Core application team](../engineering/core-application/index.md).
+Any questions about repository permissions should be routed to the Repository Management team.

 ### User authentication (SSO)

 **Keywords**: `authentication`, `authn`, `SSO`, `SAML`, `OAuth`, `auth proxy`, `OpenIDConnect`, `OIDC`

-Any questions about user authentication should be routed to the [Core application team](../engineering/core-application/index.md).
+Any questions about user authentication should be routed to the Repository Management team.

 ### Code intelligence